perladvent/perldotcom/content/article/perl-and-cgi.md

 ## Generating HTML

-Let's make that form above, using the HTML-generation techniques that come with the CGI module.
+Let's make that form above, using the HTML-generation techniques that come with CGI.

 ```perl
 my $output;